informaticon/lib.cpp.base.pbni-framework/README.md

 ```

 ### Code
-To create a PBNI class, publicly extend Inf::PBNI_Class, you need to implement the method GetPBName.
+To create a PBNI class, publicly extend Inf::PBNI_Class, you need to add a costructor and forward all arguments to INf::PBNI_Class, you can also put other stuff inside the constructor.
 ```cpp
 // MyExtensionClass.h